Saibot393/perceptive/README.md

   - Perceptive stealthing friendlies visible to allow friendly tokens that use Perceptives stealth to still be visible
   - Sync Perceptive stealth removel to automatically remove applied stealth effects when Perceptives stealth effect is removed and vice versa
   - Custom stealth effects: to automatically apply custom stealth effects
+  - Custom perception effects: to set custom effects applied to tokens on perception roll
 - Sight Range
   - Spotting range to limit the range in which tokens and doors can be spotted
   - Spotting cone range to set an additional cone shaped spotting range infront of tokens